RAINSHADOW WORLD - A Naturalist's Year in the San Juan Islands

 It was the type of walk I liked the best: investigating unfamiliar niches along a trail; finding new plants to identify; and pondering birds, butterflies, and other wildlings.
 And, thanks to an islanders’ community that still values wild places, there is plenty of room to roam.
 The San Juan Archipelago embraces hundreds of rocky resting places scattered from the mainland of northwest Washington to the Strait of Juan de Fuca.
 There are 375 miles of shoreline on more than 400 islands, rocks, and reefs visible at high time.
 The San Juan group is generally regarded as including Cypress, Guemes, Sinclair, and Lummi Islands to the east although those islands are not part of San Juan County.

-have conducted surveys, kept journals, compiled checklists, taken classes, and joined colleagues and friends in the field delighting in the process of discovery.
+For years, I have conducted surveys, kept journals, compiled checklists, taken classes, and joined colleagues and friends in the field delighting in the process of discovery.
 As a resident of San Juan Island, I have primarily observed the prairies, forests, wetlands, and rocky shorelines I call home, but my visits to Shaw, Orcas, Lopez and the outer islands of Cypress, Stuart, Waldron, and Yellow have produced engaging encounters, too.

 The mild climate allows me to explore the archipelago virtually every day of the year.
 This realm lies beneath the rainshadow of the Olympic Mountains.
 The passage to the outer coast—the Strait of Juan de Fuca—splits a mountain range between Vancouver Island and the Olympic Peninsula.
 Rain clouds surging in from the Pacific Ocean surrender moisture to the western slopes of the nearly 7,000–foot peaks, leaving the San Juans, to the north, with less than thirty inches of precipitation each year.
 The summers are temperate and the winters, while wet and wind-blown, seem moderated by my curiosity.